jcfieldsdev/history-helper/README.md

 ### Results

 The results are displayed after searching if any have been found.
+Results are split into multiple pages if there are too many to show on a single page; the number of results to show on each page can be adjusted.

 The *Last visited* date may be outside of the selected search range if the page was visited within the search range and then visited again later.
 When a page has been visited more than once, a cross icon appears that shows all visits to the page when pressed.
 Clicking the clock icon next to a date sets the **Start date** and **End date** fields to that day.